williamo1099/Pac-Man/README.md

 ## Gameplay

 Gameplay of this game quite resembles gameplay of the original Pac-Man.
 As mentioned above, players play as Pac-Man and the main objective of this game is to eat all the dots on the board.
 To accomplish the objective, Pac-Man can move left, right, up and down inside the maze (by using arrow keys).
-While eating all dots, Pac-Man must avoid four ghosts which will move randomly.
+While eating all dots, Pac-Man must avoid four ghosts (Blinky, Pinky, Inky and Clyde) which will move randomly.
 If a ghost eats Pac-Man, players lose the game.

 On the board, Pac-Man can eat dots or big dots.
 If Pac-Man eats a dot, players will gain 100 score.
 If Pac-Man eats a big dot, players will gain 200 score.
 In addition, all ghosts on the board will turn blue and become eatable by Pac-Man for 5 seconds.
 If Pac-Man eats a blue ghost, players will gain 500 score.